 Badefols d'Ans is a pretty little village on the eastern edge of the Dordogne north of Terrasson-Lavilledieu.

 Badefols-d'Ans is one of many tiny villages in the Dordogne area.
 Driving around and discovering these small but beautiful villages that have barely changed in hundreds of years is one of the real treats of a visit to this area.

-Badefols-d'Ans is a small village dominated by its church and chateau both of which have very attractive rooves giving the village a very interesting sky-line.
+Badefols is dominated by its church and chateau both of which have very attractive roofs giving the village a very interesting sky-line.

 The church dates to the 17/18th century and is built with materials taken from the ancient church of St Vincent and a protestant church which was destroyed under orders of Louis XIV.

 The chateau is private and it is surrounded by a high wall making it difficult to see up close.
 However its square dungeon and its towers, which date back to the 13 and 15th century, rise up above the wall and can be seen as you wander round the village.

 The castle was burnt down by the Germans during the Second World War because its owner the Count Jean de Lestrade of Conty helped the Resistance movement.
 It was restored by the Ministry of Reconstruction and Fine Arts and still belongs to the same family.